illinois-impact/ece408_project/README.md

 **Deliverables**
 Again, use `rai -p <project folder> --submit=m3` to submit your code.

+Your `report.pdf` at this stage should contain content up through M3.1 described in the final report section.

 ## Final Submission
 **An Optimized Layer and Final Report: Due Friday December 15th, 2017**